 MEI interns are presented with exciting opportunities to do real work and complete substantive assignments with personal guidance and hands-on training from their supervisors.
-All internships at the Middle East Institute are unpaid, though the Leadership Development Internship Program is packed with other benefits
+Starting January 2021, interns at the Middle East Institute will be paid a stipend of up to $500/month based on their hours per week.
+The Leadership Development Internship Program is also packed with other benefits:

 Opportunities to discuss career paths with experts in government, academia, and non-profit and private sectors through Intern Development Seminars

-Workshops to build skills such as resume and cover letter writing, networking, HTML/CSS coding, and how to write news articles and op-eds
+Workshops to build skills such as resume and cover letter writing, networking, finding your career path

 Access to events at MEI and other organizations in the DC area to foster your understanding of current topics in the Middle East, and to expand your professional network